Effective Date: October 07, 1999

 g.
 An agreement by NASA to provide assistance under this policy shall not waive the individual privacy rights of NASA civil service personnel or contractor employee(s).

 h.
-NASA personnel shall comply with 5 CFR Section 6902.103 and 5 CFR Sections 2635.801 - 2635.809 for any otuside employment, including employment by a production company, in their personal (off-duty, non-official) capacity, using approved leave.
-The production company shall be responsible for resolving any dispute with unions governing the hiring and payment of NASA personnel.
+NASA personnel shall comply with 5 CFR Section 6902.103 and 5 CFR Sections 2635.801 - 2635.809 for any outside employment, including employment by a production company, in their personal (off-duty, non-official) capacity, using approved leave.
+The production company will be responsible for resolving any dispute with unions governing the hiring and payment of NASA personnel.

 k.
-Assistance approved or permission under the policy shall not be construed as official NASA approval, endorsement, or support of the project.
-Statements concerning the project shall be coordinated with the appropriate Office of Public Affairs.
+Assistance approved or permission under the policy will not be construed as official NASA approval, endorsement, or support of the project.
+Statements concerning the project should be coordinated with the appropriate Office of Communications.

-This NPD is applicable to NASA Headquarters and NASA Centers, including Component Facilities, and Technical and Service Support Ceners.
+a.
+This NPD is applicable to NASA Headquarters and NASA Centers, including Component Facilities, and Technical and Service Support Centers.
 This language applies to JPL, other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.

 5 Code of Federal Regulations (CFR) Sections 2635.801 - 2635.809, and 6902.103.

 a.
-The Associate Administrator for Communication or designee (Multimedia Manager), in consultation, as appropriate, with the NASA General Counsel, or their designees, is responsible for the following:
+The Associate Administrator for Communications or designee (Multimedia Manager), in consultation, as appropriate, with the NASA General Counsel, or their designees, is responsible for the following:

 (1) Developing, managing, and implementing this NPD.